 Shahria Khan Dina(Translated by Marufa Yasmin Antora):

 Almost all of us are known to the sentence ‘when there is a pain all over the body, where should I apply the medicine’- while reading the grammar part in our childhood.
-But in case of our social context, we already have invented the medicine for the cure of all kind of diseases.
+But in the case of our social context, we already have invented medicine for the cure of all kinds of diseases.
 Well, are you surprised?
 Wait, I am not talking about those medicines leveled as ‘leech oil’ sold by the so-called Ayurvedic practitioners sitting on the footpath.
 Moreover, it’s also true that if the people of a country use the ‘leech oil’ in expectation for the cure of ‘whole body pain’, then the people of that country surely have a serious problem.
 So, here is the cure for all the diseases in this country- ‘marriage’.

 Your daughter is not doing good enough at studies?

 - Your son is not working or so?